Injustice.

 I know I have my mom here with me again.

-And so I finally sleep.
+I finally sleep.